apache/spark/docs/graphx-programming-guide.md

 their neighbors which in turn depend on properties of *their* neighbors.
 As a consequence many important graph algorithms iteratively recompute the properties of each vertex until a fixed-point condition is reached.
 A range of graph-parallel abstractions have been proposed to express these iterative algorithms.
-GraphX exposes a Pregel-like operator which is a fusion of the widely used Pregel and GraphLab abstractions.
+GraphX exposes a variant of the Pregel API.

 At a high level the Pregel operator in GraphX is a bulk-synchronous parallel messaging abstraction *constrained to the topology of the graph*.
 The Pregel operator executes in a series of super steps in which vertices receive the *sum* of their inbound messages from the previous super step, compute a new value for the vertex property, and then send messages to neighboring vertices in the next super step.
-Unlike Pregel and instead more like GraphLab messages are computed in parallel as a function of the edge triplet and the message computation has access to both the source and destination vertex attributes.
+Unlike Pregel, messages are computed in parallel as a function of the edge triplet and the message computation has access to both the source and destination vertex attributes.
 Vertices that do not receive a message are skipped within a super step.
 The Pregel operators terminates iteration and returns the final graph when there are no